Dartvauder/NeuroSandboxWebUI/README.md

 3) Set up the model according to the parameters you need
 4) Enter your request (+ and - for prompt weighting)
 5) Click the `Submit` button to get the generated image animation
+#### Optional: you can select a motion LORA to control your generation

 #### video:

 1) Upload the initial image
+2) Select your model
-2) Enter your request (for IV2Gen-XL)
+3) Enter your request (for IV2Gen-XL)
-3) Set up the model according to the parameters you need
+4) Set up the model according to the parameters you need
-4) Click the `Submit` button to get the video from image
+5) Click the `Submit` button to get the video from image

 #### ldm3d: